mingruimingrui/Convolution-neural-networks-made-easy-with-keras/README.md

 > <p><img src="/imgs/cost-function2.JPG", width="120"></p>

 Take note that here, x and y are both fixed based on the input images you have provided the CNN with.
 There only thing we can change to minimize this equation is A, the parameters of all the layers of filters in the CNN.
-If minimizing this equation also means to making the CNN more accurate, then that would be the same as solving the original English problem.
+If minimizing this equation also means making the CNN more accurate, then that would be the same as solving the original English problem.

 > _to find a set of parameters that allows the model to be as accurate at labelling images as possible_